About

 Signature Speaking Topics

-Click here for speaking topics if you require a tailored topic that is not on the list, please connect with me.
+Click here for speaking topics.
+If you require a tailored topic that is not on the list, please connect with me.

 Natalee has had diverse speaking engagements.
 She has also been featured in the documentary Early Childhood Educators in Ontario, Canada (College of Early Childhood Educators, 2013) and several newspaper articles within Ontario, Canada.